-Alec L. Miller, is a licensed clinical psychologist and Co-Founder and Clinical Director of Cognitive and Behavioral Consultants, LLP.
-He is also Clinical Professor of Psychiatry and Behavioral Sciences, at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.
+Dr. Miller specializes in the treatment of stress management, adolescent depression, suicide and self-injury, borderline personality disorder, as well as Dialectical Behavior Therapy (DBT).
+He received his B.A. from the University of Michigan in Ann Arbor and his doctorate in clinical psychology from the Ferkauf Graduate School of Psychology of Yeshiva University.
 From 1995 to 2015, he served as Chief of Child and Adolescent Psychology, Director of the Adolescent Depression and Suicide Program, Associate Director of the Psychology Training, and Professor of Clinical Psychiatry and Behavioral Sciences, at Montefiore Medical Center/Albert Einstein College of Medicine, Bronx, NY.

-He has received federal, state, and private funding for his research and has been an invited member of NIMH consensus meetings regarding adolescent suicide.
-He has authored or co-authored over 90 peer-reviewed journal articles and book chapters, and has co-authored, Dialectical Behavior Therapy with Suicidal Adolescents (2007), DBT Skills Training with Adolescents (2015), and DBT Skills in Schools: The Skills Training for Emotional Problem-Solving for Adolescents (STEPS-A) (2016).
+Since 1995, he has headed clinical-research teams adapting DBT for outpatient suicidal multi-problem adolescents as well as contributing to the adaptation of DBT for other populations and settings including schools.
+He has received federal, state, and private funding for his research and has been an invited member of NIMH (National Institute of Mental Health) consensus meetings regarding adolescent suicide.
+He has authored and co-authored over 100 peer-reviewed journal articles and book chapters.
+In addition Dr. Miller has co-authored four books, including the three leading textbooks on DBT with adolescents, titled, Dialectical Behavior Therapy with Suicidal Adolescents (2007), “DBT Skills Training with Adolescents (2015), and DBT Skills in Schools: The Skills Training for Emotional Problem-Solving for Adolescents (STEPS-A) (2016).
+The fourth book he co-authored is a book titled Childhood Maltreatment, Advances in Psychotherapy-Evidence Based Practice (2006).
 Upon invitation by the American Psychological Association, Dr. Miller developed a psychotherapy training video titled, DBT for Multi-Problem Adolescents (2007).
-In addition, he co-authored a book titled Childhood Maltreatment, Advances in Psychotherapy-Evidence Based Practice (2006).
+In addition, he recently co-developed and released an online Adolescent DBT Skills Course for professionals and produced by Psychwire.

-Dr. Miller has received numerous awards and honors.
-Dr. Miller was nominated to be a Fellow of the American Psychological Association (APA), in both Division 12 (Clinical Psychology) and Division 53 (Clinical Child and Adolescent Psychology) and is a Fellow of ABCT.
+Dr. Miller has received numerous awards and honors, including the Distinguished Alumnus Award from the Ferkauf Graduate School of Psychology.
+He was nominated and selected to become a Fellow of the American Psychological Association (APA), in both Division 12 (Clinical Psychology) and Division 53 (Clinical Child and Adolescent Psychology), as well as a Fellow of the Association of Behavioral and Cognitive Therapies (ABCT) for his outstanding and enduring contributions to the field.
 He has served on the Board of Directors of APA, Division 12, and is past president of the Clinical Emergencies and Crises section.
-He also served as the 2007 Division 12 Program Chair of the APA Convention.
-In 2002, he received the Service Award from the International Society for the Improvement and Training of DBT (ISITDBT), served as the ISITDBT Conference Chair in 2005 and 2006, and currently serves on its Executive Board.
-In 2008, he received the Lauretta Bender Honored Lecturer Award, in 2013 he received the Rhodes Spirit of Leadership Award.
+Additionally, he also served as the 2007 Division 12 Program Chair of the APA Convention.
+In 2002, Dr. Miller received the Service Award from the International Society for the Improvement and Teaching of DBT (ISITDBT), served as the ISITDBT Conference Chair in 2005 and 2006, and served on its Executive Board until 2018.
+He currently serves on the steering committee of the World DBT Association (WDBTA).
+In 2008, he received the Lauretta Bender Honored Lecturer Award and in 2013 received the Rhodes Spirit of Leadership Award.

-Dr. Miller has conducted over 600 lectures and workshops worldwide to both lay and professional audiences.
-He was the lead trainer and co-investigator of the first randomized trial of adolescent DBT recently conducted in Norway.
-He is a consultant to numerous DBT research studies internationally as well as to over 40 school districts that are implementing DBT in their schools.
-In addition, Dr. Miller is a School Board Trustee of the IDEAL School in Manhattan, a School Board Trustee of the Ferkauf Graduate School of Psychology.
+Dr. Miller has conducted over 1,500 lectures and workshops worldwide to both lay and professional audiences.
+He was the lead trainer and co-investigator of the first randomized trial of adolescent DBT conducted in Oslo, Norway.
+He is a consultant to numerous DBT research studies internationally as well as to over 100 schools that have or are currently implementing DBT in Schools, targeting different levels of student intervention.
+He truly enjoys presenting to parents, teachers and administrators his perspective on social emotional learning and his rationale and methodology for bringing both Comprehensive School Based-DBT (CSB-DBT) and Universal Classroom-DBT(UC-DBT) to school age students.
+In addition, he serves as a School Board Trustee of the Ferkauf Graduate School of Psychology.